The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: The Coupled Newtonian Limit

+where we have defined the dimensionless strength parameter of the fifth force as $\xi \equiv 2\beta^2$.
+Equation \eqref{eqphixi} demonstrates that the effective gravitational potential experienced by a test body includes an attractive correction arising from the vacuum displacement generated by $M$.

-To ensure the viability of this framework, we must verify its consistency with precision tests of the WEP.
-The Eötvös parameter, $\eta$, which quantifies the fractional difference in acceleration between two test bodies of different compositions, is currently constrained to $|\eta| < 1 \times 10^{-15}$ by the MICROSCOPE mission \cite{MICROSCOPE:2022doy} and terrestrial torsion balance experiments \cite{Wagner:2012ui}.
-In our model, $\eta$ is proportional to the coupling $\xi$ and the difference in the vacuum-to-mass ratio of the test bodies.
-In the long-range limit where $m_\chi$ is associated with galactic scales ($\sim 1 \text{ kpc}^{-1}$), the Yukawa factor $e^{-m_\chi r}$ is effectively unity within the Solar System, seemingly requiring a negligible coupling $\xi \lesssim 10^{-15}$ for baryonic matter.
+To assess the physical viability of this framework, we place initial constraints on its coupling strength using precision tests of the Weak Equivalence Principle (WEP).
+The Eötvös parameter $\eta_{\text{E}}$, which quantifies the fractional acceleration difference between test bodies of distinct compositions, is strictly bounded by $|\eta_{\text{E}}| < 1.1 \times 10^{-15}$ from the MICROSCOPE space mission \cite{MICROSCOPE:2022doy} and high-precision laboratory torsion balances \cite{Wagner:2012ui}.

-However, such local constraints do not preclude a significant gravitational impact on larger scales or through higher-order orbital dynamics.
-If the vacuum field $\chi$ undergoes a screening mechanism -- such as the Chameleon or Vainshtein effects \cite{Khoury:2003aq, Brax:2004qh} -- the effective coupling may be dynamically suppressed in high-density environments like the Solar System while remaining $\mathcal{O}(1)$ in the low-density interstellar medium.
-Furthermore, because the displacement force depends on the gradient of the Yukawa potential, the resulting orbital perturbations possess a unique geometric scaling that differs from the $1/r^2$ law of standard gravity.

-Consequently, examining the spatial profile of the force becomes a secondary, independent test of the theory.
-In the following sections, we justify this framework by investigating two extreme regimes: first, we analyze the advance of planetary perihelia to determine how the fifth force and variable inertial mass compete with General Relativity in the strong-field Solar System limit; second, we apply the framework to galactic scales to assess whether the unscreened vacuum displacement can naturally account for flat rotation curves without the necessity of dark matter.
+To connect our model to these experimental bounds, we examine the behavior of the effective potential in the long-range regime.
+When the Compton wavelength of the scalar field is much larger than the characteristic experimental scale $r$ ($m_\chi^{-1} \gg r$), expanding the Yukawa exponential to leading order yields

+Substituting this approximation into Eq.~\eqref{eqphixi}, the effective potential simplifies to a globally rescaled Newtonian potential: